Rates of Compact Object Coalescences: Modelled rates

-The discovery of the BH-BH merger GW190521, which left behind a $\sim 150$ M$_\odot$ remnant \citep{GW190521}, naturally renews interest in the possibility of intermediate mass black hole (IMBH) mergers.
+The discovery of the BH-BH merger GW190521, which left behind a $\sim 150\, M_{\odot}$ remnant \citep{GW190521}, naturally renews interest in the possibility of intermediate mass black hole (IMBH) mergers.
 IMBH mergers may be a natural consequence of binary or dynamical evolution \citep[e.g.,][]{AmaroSeoaneSantamaria:2009,McKernan:2012,Belczynski:2014VMS}, and the gravitational waves from mergers of few hundred solar-mass IMBHs could be detected by current instruments \citep{Veitch:2015,Graff:2015,IMBBH:O1}.
 Alternatively, stellar-mass compact objects could spiral into IMBHs in clusters.
 These intermediate-mass-ratio inspirals are also potentially detectable as gravitational-wave signals \citep{Mandel:2008,Haster:2015IMRI,Haster:2016}.
 However, the prevalence of IMBHs remains highly uncertain despite a variety of approaches to their detection \citep[e.g.,][]{Pasham:2014,Paynter:2021}.
 The challenges associated with observing IMBHs are discussed by \citet{MillerColbert:2004} and \citet{Greene:2019}.
 Given the many orders of magnitude uncertainties, we resist the temptation to review the merger rates of binaries involving IMBHs.
-Similarly, we do not specifically discuss hierarchical mergers of stellar-mass black holes as a channel for forming supermassive back holes at high redshifts \citep[e.g.,][]{Volonteri:2010,Kroupa:2020}, although such mergers may be observable with third-generation gravitational-wave detectors \citep{Gair:2009ET}.
+Similarly, we do not specifically discuss hierarchical mergers of stellar-mass black holes or IMBHs as a channel for forming supermassive back holes at high redshifts \citep[e.g.,][]{Volonteri:2010,Kroupa:2020}.
+The heaviest merging binaries observed through gravitational waves could represent the tail end of this process of hierarchical massive black-hole formation associated with mergers of ultra-dwarf galaxies \citep{PalmeseConselice:2021}, and many more such mergers may be observable with third-generation gravitational-wave detectors \citep{Gair:2009ET}.